VNAZZARENO/swap-curve-bootstrapping/README.md

 ## Features

-- **SOFR Swap Curve Bootstrapping**: Computes discount factors and zero rates for a range of maturities (from 1 month to 2 years) using swap rates.
+- **SOFR Swap Curve Bootstrapping**: Computes discount factors and zero rates for a range of maturities (from 1 day to 30 years) using swap rates.
 - **Zero Rate Calculation**: Derives zero-coupon rates from the computed discount factors for each date in the dataset.
+- **Bond Price and Yield Calculation**: Computes bond prices and yields from the discount factors.
 - **Animated Swap Curve**: Animates the bootstrapped SOFR swap curve, showing the change in zero rates over time.
 - **Custom Maturity Handling**: Handles custom maturities for both short-term and long-term SOFR swaps.